marypiper/carpentries_talk/README.md

 - **Frequent formative assessments:**
   - practical exercises and advanced practice is incorporated into all of our workshops
   - polls are included to gauge understanding of the concepts and code
-- **Promotion of best practices:** highlighting efficient code, key concepts, and reproducible research
+- **Promotion of best practices:** highlighting efficient code, recommended analytical workflows, and reproducible research

 ## Pivoting Instruction in the Time of Covid